 Please keep in mind.
 I am not trying to say how a person should live.
 I have no problems with anyone buying a pair of shoes or a computer.
 I’m staying neutral in this.
 As a Taoist, it’s not my place to tell anyone how to live.
 I live in my balance and accept where I am in my own life.

 In Taoism: It’s up to each person to find their own balance.

 I am pointing out the contradictions within how people think versus act versus the chain of results from their actions within their lifestyles.
-Christmas, “wishing for peace” is a deep example to illustrate this against.
+Christmas, “wishing for peace,” is a deep example to illustrate this against.
 While in words it is a holiday of peace, ironically in actions > it’s a holiday that fuels strife.
-It seems to me, according to Christ’s teachings; he wouldn’t be very happy with the current state of his holiday.
+According to Christ’s teachings, it seems to me that he wouldn’t be pleased with the current state of his holiday.

 All forms of consumption are fire.
 You may not feel or see the fire in the item itself.
 However, somewhere along the line, another life does get burned/destroyed to fuel the consumption.
 Welcome to the hidden truth of how our current economic system works.

 More respectful cultures will give thanks to that which gives towards serving us.
 To do so is to respect oneself and the circle of life.
 The current culture merely tosses pennies and then kicks to side anything used in the process.
-If we are what we eat, what we use: then this attitude reflects as our very nature.
-We are being shown a dangerous path of where we are leading ourselves towards: of even throwing ourselves away in the end.
+If we are what we eat, what we use, this attitude reflects our very nature.
+We are being shown a dangerous path of throwing ourselves away in the end.

 Facts are facts, But facts will not save the world.

 What adds up is how we each live life.